posabsolute/posabsolute.github.io/_posts/2024-01-02-the-email-stack.md

 #### Passing Dynamic variables to MJML

-Despite it's strengths, MJML require supplementation with templating engines like Handlebars.js, Mustache.js, or EJS to handle dynamic content, adding a layer of complexity to the process.
+Despite its strengths, MJML requires supplementation with templating engines like Handlebars.js, Mustache.js, or EJS to handle dynamic content, adding a layer of complexity to the process.

 It's alright, and if you're not a react shop, this is your best way to build great email templates; it's not the holy grail, but it's alright.